smnorris/bcfishpass/01_prep/01_modelled_stream_crossings/README.md

 ## Run scripts

-If table `bcfishpass.modelled_stream_crossings` already exists from a previous run, archive the table so that the feature IDs can be preserved between runs.

-    psql -c "ALTER TABLE bcfishpass.modelled_stream_crossings RENAME TO modelled_stream_crossings_archive"

-Download data and run scripts to generate the crossings:
+Download data and run scripts to generate the crossings.

     ./modelled_stream_crossings.sh

-If matching feature IDs to an older run, first create a table `bcfishpass.modelled_stream_crossings_archive` from the older data, then run the matching:

-    psql -f sql/09_match_archived_crossings.sql
+Note that the script re-generates **all** modelled crossings.
+To ensure that ID values for the crossings are consistent with previous model outputs, an archived version of the modelled crossings is downloaded and the `modelled_crossing_id` values are transferred from the archive to the new output crossings (where crossings are within 10m distance).

 ## Output